 What’s the other 3% of honey?
 Mostly, acids, enzymes and protein.
 One bee enzyme, invertase, splits the sucrose in the nectar into fructose and glucose and also produces some erlose.
 Another enzyme, glucose oxidase, converts glucose to gluconolactone, which is hydrolyzed into gluconic acid, the main acid in honey.
 Formic, acetic, butyric, and lactic acids are also found in honey, rendering a pH value around 3.8 to 4.0 and is one reason why honey lasts a long time without spoiling.

 There’s also flavoring and coloring agents.
 Many of the more than 100 such ingredients found in honey are volatile organic compounds, such as phenylethyl alcohol, that contribute to flavor.
-These many-varied substances are found in scant amounts and have little nutritional value.
+These many-varied substances are found in scant amounts; they make honey tasty and pretty, but not much else.
 Honey contains up to 1% nitrogen, which comes principally from proteins.
 About 0.2% of honey is ash containing various minerals.

-Enzymes, bee or human, are digestive agents produced by the body into the digestive track that help break food down into the simpler substances that pass into our systems as fuel we actually use.
-The bee enzymes in honey are of little use to us as we produce enough of our own in the same forms to do the same job.
-The acids in honey are arguably of little benefit because they are swamped by the similar digestive acids we produce naturally.
+Enzymes, bee or human, are digestive agents produced by the body in the digestive track that help break food down into the simpler substances which pass into our systems as fuel we actually use.
+Since people have their own enzymes to digest sugars, we don’t suppose those added by bees does much, either good or bad.

 What is sugar?
 When people speak of sugar they usually mean the simple carbohydrate sucrose created in green plants through photosynthesis.
 Sucrose is in all fruits and vegetables, including their seeds, flowers and roots.
 Table sugar extracted from sugar beets or sugar cane is pure sucrose.
 Sucrose is two simple sugars bonded together: glucose and fructose in a 50-50 mixture.